Gavin-Persad/predictions/plan.md

 - ensure that once fixtures have been selected that they are in place when returning to this screen.✅
 - Working on passing winners through to next round⌛currently working on getting winner determination working✅

-- create view cup❌
-- tree format as the rounds are created, shows scores from that game week.❌

 15. Make it so that scores do not show unitl the live fixtures start✅

 16. rebuild the cups from the start.
 We can now have fixtures picked by computer.✅